fullstackenviormentss/data-science-test/README.md

 ## Field descriptions

 Some fields are obvious, some less so.
-Here's descriptions for the latter:
+Here are descriptions for the latter:

 ### Appointments data